jacob-mennell/yahooFinanceStocks/README.md

 ## Scripts for pulling data from yahoo finance module and sending to PostGreSQL Database
 ### Stored in the python-sql-tableau_project file
 Data is pulled using Yahoo Finance, minor cleaning is then undertaken before sending to a SQL database using sqlalchemy.
+In this instance, a PostGreSQL database is used with credentials stored as environment variables accessed through the os module.

 Data used is from the Yahoo Finance module includes: historical stock data, major shareholders, earnings, quarterly earnings and news.
 Extraction functions are listed in the dataExtract.py script and called in the dataExtract.py script.

-The SQL database was then connected to Tableau to produce the included dashboard.
+The SQL database was then connected to Tableau to produce the dashboard included in the folder.

 ## StockExplore Module.
 ### Stored in the python-class-analysis_project file